-The Pennsylvania Historic and Museum Commission (PHMC) must be consulted to identify the potential impact of the alternatives evaluated by this Plan.
+The Pennsylvania Historic and Museum Commission (PHMC) was consulted to identify the potential impact of the alternatives evaluated by this Plan.
+There were no conflicts.
+The review is included in Appendix K.

 6.2 PENNVEST CONSISTENCY

 When considering PENNVEST funding, the following social, recreational, and environmental issues must be considered in addition to the issues identified above.